 We try to ensure we are only raising what is specifically needed.

-However it is important to note that donating time is just as important as donating money, so please consider joining the parent support group if you can possibly do so.
-You don't have to be able to attend meetings, you can join a specific committee and support in any way that you can.
+However it is important to note that donating time is just as important as donating money, so please consider joining in on the organisation and running of fundraisers if you can possibly do so.

 No comments: